slimgroup/JUDI.jl/docs/data_structures.md

 ## Physical Parameter

-Data structure for physicall parameter array in JUDI.
+Data structure for physical parameter array in JUDI.
 A `PhysicalParameter` inherits from julia `AbstractVector`

 **Construction**